-- Continuous Assessment: 70% - One showing per term (term one: poetry; term two dramatic verse; term three: choral piece): 20% - Engagement (punctuality, attendance, commitment): 10%
+- Continuous Assessment: 70% - Three showings (term one: poetry; term two/three dramatic verse; term three: choral piece): 20% - Engagement (punctuality, attendance, commitment): 10%

 Students will keep a journal and file handouts for future use and reference.
 Students will be encouraged to reflect critically on journal entries.